 Image by Google

-Preparation is key to a trip with minimal hiccups.
-Make sure that you set your accommodations, book your airport car parking, and double check your luggage for possible no-no’s.
+All in all, preparation is key to ensure you have a trip with minimal hiccups.
+Make sure that once you book your flights and accommodation you book your airport car parking, and before you leave just double check your bags for possible any of the banned items above.